Rockz1152/blackndsky/windows/windows.md

 ### Disable Sticky Keys shortcuts
 Disable the shortcut keys that can interrupt gaming

-- Goto [Keyboard settings](ms-settings:easeofaccess-keyboard) in the Ease of Access page of Settings
+- Go to [Keyboard settings](ms-settings:easeofaccess-keyboard) in the Ease of Access page of Settings
 - Uncheck "Allow the shortcut key to start..." for:
   - Sticky Keys
   - Toggle Keys